-Marketing starts when you’re doing your neighborhood research.
+Marketing starts when you’re doing your neighbourhood research.
 Marketing means knowing who you’re selling to and what they like to buy.
-Remodeling is marketing.
-Choosing the right neighborhood is marketing.
+Remodelling is marketing.
+Choosing the right neighbourhood is marketing.

 Understand the difference between calculated risk and speculation.
 Understand that risk, when properly evaluated, is your foundation for opportunity and a successful business.
 Demonstrate this understanding in a solid plan and strategy and you’ll attract others to your mission.Click To Tweet

 More than an entrepreneur and a science nut, Michael Borger dedicates himself as a real estate investor for Oahu Home Buyers.
 Check out his tweets about personal and all things real estate on his Twitter profile.